SAT and ACT: Ten Day-of Tips

 4) Your breakfast should include protein and carbs.

-Your brain needs food to fuel all those correct answers, so make sure you eat a balanced breakfast that has carbs AND fats/protein!
-You’ll need the carbohydrates for energy and the protein and fat to keep you satiated for multiple hours.
-You’re running a marathon here, in terms of both mental function and physical stamina (sitting in the same seat for that many hours can be surprisingly difficult)!
-Plus, there’s nothing quite as distracting as a rumbling stomach or hunger headache during the ACT’s English section or the SAT’s Math section.
-Feeling faint could mean the difference between a “blah” score and an “awesome” one.
+You’re running a marathon here, in terms of both mental function and physical stamina (sitting in the same, possibly not-so-comfortable seat for that many hours can be surprisingly difficult)!
+Plus, there’s nothing as distracting as a growling stomach or hunger headache during the ACT’s English section or the SAT’s Math section.
+Feeling woozy could mean the difference between a “blah” score and an “awesome” one.

 5) Should you drink caffeine the day of the SAT/ACT?